It’s a hotly debated topic. Should you GIVE your daughter an allowance? Let her earn it? Or should you wait until they start earning their own money?

 So, start your daughter NOW as a saver.
 Make it as regular as taking a bath or brushing your teeth.

 If you receive money, put 10% in the savings account.

-Have them contribute to the household finances when they are young
+Invite them to add to the household finances

 The funniest thing happened after my daughter contributed her first 10% to the house.

 She started turning off the light when she left the kitchen.

 (Mind you, every other room was fair game.
 But the kitchen was one of our ongoing battles)

 The funny part was that she only gave me $0.10.
 But, she started to realize that the $0.10 made a difference in the overall operations of the house.